pjmcar23/latin101profile/translation4.md

 7. What case is ei and what role is it playing in the sentence?

-   Nominative.
-It is playing the pronoun of the prophet Cassandra. **Nominative singular forms of the pronoun are *is, ea, id*.
-What case could *ei* be if it refers to Cassandra?**
+   Dative.
+It is playing the pronoun of the prophet Cassandra.

 8. What is the function of the que in portārumque?